ethereum/web3.py/docs/filters.rst

     .. code-block:: python

-    >>> event_signature_hash = web3.sha3("eventName(uint32)")
+        event_signature_hash = web3.sha3("eventName(uint32)")
-    >>> event_filter = web3.eth.filter({
+        event_filter = web3.eth.filter({
             "address": myContract_address,
             "topics": [event_signature_hash,
                        "0x000000000000000000000000000000000000000000000000000000000000000a"],
             })

-The topic list argument is order-dependent.
+The ``topics`` argument is order-dependent.
 For non-anonymous events, the first item in the topic list is always the keccack hash of the event signature.
 Subsequent topic items are the hex encoded values for indexed event arguments.
 In the above example, the second item is the ``arg1`` value ``10`` encoded to its hex string representation.

 In addition to being order-dependent, there are a few more points to recognize when specifying topic filters: